Average Riverside County Gas Price Drops for Second Day in a Row

-The average price is six-tenths of a cent less than one week ago, 6.8 cents higher than one month ago and $1.50 less than one year ago, according to figures from the AAA and the Oil Price Information Service.
-It has dropped $1.544 since rising to a record $6.373 on Oct.
+The average price is 4.1 cents less than one week ago and $1.491 lower than one year ago but 4.2 cents more than one month ago, according to figures from the AAA and the Oil Price Information Service.
+It has dropped $1.561 since rising to a record $6.373 on Oct.
 5.

-The national average price dropped two-tenths of a cent to $3.589, a day after decreasing one-tenth of a cent.
-It has risen 4.4 cents over the past nine days.
+The national average price dropped one-tenth of a cent to $3.577 a day after it rose two-tenths of a cent.
+It has dropped 1.7 cents over the past eight days.

 Copyright 2023, City News Service, Inc.